Privacy concerns swirl around HHS plan to build Medicare, Medicaid database on autism

 Medicaid is a federal and state partnership covering low-income adults and children.
 Medicare is a federal program primarily for Americans 65 and older, although younger people with disabilities are also enrolled.

-There are permissible uses of CMS data for medical research but very stringent privacy laws, Jeff Wurzburg, former HHS general counsel and a health care regulatory attorney at Norton Rose Fulbright, said before Wednesday’s announcement.
+There are permissible uses of CMS data for medical research but very stringent privacy laws, Jeff Wurzburg, former attorney in the HHS Office of the General Counsel and a health care regulatory attorney at Norton Rose Fulbright, said before Wednesday’s announcement.
 “One of the primary, overarching goals of CMS is protection of the beneficiary.
 So it’s certainly legitimate and reasonable to raise questions about how this data will be collected and protected.”

 An HHS spokesperson said Wednesday, “Data with personal identifiers are subject to federal privacy laws and regulations.
 This data platform would be fully compliant with these laws and regulations to protect Americans’ sensitive health information.”

-Note: Correction: This story has been updated to correct Jeffrey Wurzburg’s former title.
-He was an attorney in the HHS Office of the General Counsel.